Family friendly activities in central Queenstown

 10. Arthurs Point and Arrowtown

-Hop on a bus or drive to Arrowtown and visit the shops and cafes, along with the interactive Lakes District Museum, complete with kids’ treasure hunt!
-Also in Arrowtown the kids will love the Remarkables Sweet Shop, or check out a movie at the quirky, must-visit Dorothy Browns cinema.
+Hop on a bus or drive to Arrowtown and visit the shops and cafes, along with the interactive Lakes District Museum, complete with a kids’ treasure hunt!
+Also in Arrowtown, the kids will love the Remarkables Sweet Shop, or check out a movie at the quirky, must-visit Dorothy Browns cinema.
 Just want to chill?
 Take in the spectacular Shotover River from your private family hot pool at the Onsen Hot Pools in Arthurs Point.

 11. Frankton